osirisOfGit/BG3_Automatic_Inventory_Manager/README.md

 For in-progress 2.0.0 documentation, see https://github.com/osirisOfGit/BG3_Automatic_Inventory_Manager/wiki

 ## Future Enhancements (in no particular order)
-- [ ] Fix Filter merge logic to allow users to redefine existing filter priorities
+- [x] (2.0.0, with presets) - Fix Filter merge logic to allow users to redefine existing filter priorities
-- [ ] Make AIM smart enough to know when a filter or itemMap was removed by the user or added in a new release
+- [x] (2.0.0, with presets) - Make AIM smart enough to know when a filter or itemMap was removed by the user or added in a new release
 - [ ] Make logging less performance intensive
 - [ ] Flesh out existing filters more
 - [ ] Set up a way to control PersistentVar syncing in-game, instead of through the cross-save config.json